 Alon Nechustan, music

 Avodah Dance presented “moving voices inside out,” a performance based on their experiences working within women’s prisons. “moving voices inside out,” incorporates dance featuring Avodah Dance, spoken word by Leah Thorn and Live Musical Accompaniment by Newman Taylor Baker.

 Where: The 14th Street Y Theater

-Your donation will support Avodah Dance 2013 residencies at women’s correctional institutions in Connecticut and Delaware.
+Thank you to the lovely audience and supporters who attended!
+All donations will benefit Avodah Dance 2013 residencies at women’s correctional institutions in Connecticut and Delaware.